cshum/imagorvideo/README.md

 imagorvideo uses reader stream for mkv and webm video types.
 For other video types that requires seeking from a non seek-able source such as HTTP or S3, it simulates seek using memory buffer or temp file, by having the whole file to be fully loaded to perform seek.

-**This project is a work in progress**.
-It also aims to be a reference project demonstrating imagor extensibility.

 ### Quick Start

 ```bash